 The farm is a non-profit project, connecting the community through food, culture and urban farming.
-The farm is open to the public every day (except Sunday) from 08h00 to 16h00.
-There is a weekly market day where families can shop for fresh produce together and enjoy some of the cooked foods at the communal tables.
+The farm is open to the public every Saturday from 9am to 3pm.
+Families can shop for fresh produce together and enjoy some of the cooked foods at the communal tables.

 A miniature train with a sea view!
-The Blue Train is operated by the Sea Point Rotary Club and has been around for 50 years and has been enjoyed by many over the years.
-Children and adults alike can enjoy this fun train trip for only R15 per ride.
+The Blue Train Park is operated by the Sea Point Rotary Club and has been around for 50 years and has been enjoyed by many over the years.
+Children and adults alike can enjoy this fun train trip.

 Club Mykonos Getaway

 Based in the scenic West Coast resort town of Langebaan, Club Mykonos is the perfect getaway for families.
 With an epic games room for the older kids – with all their favourite arcade games – and Club Onos providing plenty of entertainment for the little ones, the kids in the family will be well taken care of while mom and dad can relax at the spa or get in a round of golf.
 There are also plenty of activities for the whole family to enjoy, with table tennis, mini golf, tennis and much more on offer.